dqops/dqo/docs/dqo-concepts/definition-of-data-quality-kpis.md

 * **Calculating KPIs**: This involves looking at the bigger picture and measuring things like the overall percentage of valid records in a dataset or database.

 You can check your data quality once, like taking a snapshot, or you can continuously monitor it over time.
-Tools like an open-source [DQOps](https://dqops.com/) can help you keep track of data quality metrics and alert you to any problems.
+Tools like [DQOps](https://dqops.com/) can help you keep track of data quality metrics and alert you to any problems.

 ### What are the data management KPIs?
 Data management KPIs are like a health checkup for your entire data system.